kevzettler/kevzettler.github.com/_posts/2015-10-19-introduction_to_clojurescript.md

 * __Live Coding__

     The ClojureScript ecosystem provides many tools to enable "live coding".
-This means that once you change your code, it's instantly reflected in your live project.
+This means that once you change your code, it is instantly reflected in your live project.
 In this article, we'll be looking at [Figwheel](https://github.com/bhauman/lein-figwheel).

 * __Code Reuse__

     ClojureScript can be run universally which is also called "isomorphically."
 This means you can run the same code on your client and your server.
 This has become a popular pattern in the Node.js ecosystem.
 In addition, ClojureScript can import libraries from the Node and Java ecosystems.

 ## Setting Up The Clojure(Script) Tool Chain
-In this article, we will be installing the tool chain on a Mac OSX Environment.
-We will need a few system dependencies to get started.
+In this article, we'll be installing the tool chain on a Mac OSX Environment.
+We'll need a few system dependencies to get started.

 ### [Homebrew](https://github.com/Homebrew/homebrew)
   the popular osx package manager.

 ### The latest Java version.
+ClojureScript requires the latest Java version.
 Version 8 at the time of this post.
 If anytime during these exercises you encounter an error running `lein` that looks like:

 ```
 Exception in thread "main" java.util.regex.PatternSyntaxException: Unknown inline modifier near index 2